Hero image desktop Hero image mobile

 Reducing food wastage and packaging

-Plastic-free meat trays and technologies which extend shelf life are just two of the ways the red meat industry is helping to reduce food wastage.
+Meat & Livestock Australia (MLA) demonstrate leadership in an evolving frontier of sustainable packaging to foster innovation and circularity within the Australian Red Meat industry, ensuring a more sustainable future for Australian red meat production and packaging.
 With an estimated one-third of all food produced globally thrown away every year across the value chain, the industry has stepped up to the challenge to revolutionise red meat packaging.

 The industry is focused on stemming food wastage with the following initiatives: